 Note: T2 is the FNOS CAN dB attributes ""NodeWakeUpTime".
 When the attribute NodeWakeUpTime is greater than 0 in the CAN dB then use the CAN dB attributes mentioned above for T1 and T2 otherwise use the SPSS values.

+Reference the FNOS CAN dB attribute “NodeWakeUpTime” for T2 (ie bus wake-up to Ready to Transmit).
+T1 is considered the same as T2.

 PWRMAN-SR-REQ-014469/D-Bus wake-up transition times from Unpowered Mode (TcSE ROIN-40701-3)